Parker Waichman Alonso, LLP - www.statutes-of-limitations.com

 ARKANSAS

-Charitable immunity exists but actions may be brought directly against insurance company insuring charity in certain circumstances.
+Charitable immunity exists but actions may be brought directly against insurance companies insuring charity in certain circumstances.

 CALIFORNIA